Impedance Measurements and the Rotor Influence Check

-Impedance measurements and components of impedance such as capacitance, inductance and phase angle, are mainly used to calculate the level of balance between the phases in a motor.
+Impedance measurements such as capacitance, inductance and phase angle, are taken to calculate the level of balance between the phases in a motor.
 The measurements are repeated at regular intervals for the purpose of comparing the results at each interval over time.

 Assembled motors can have significantly higher imbalances than stators due to rotor influence.

-Capacitance from the windings to the frame can be used to determine how “dirty” the windings are.
-This measurement must be tracked over time since good and bad readings vary by motor.
+The measure of capacitance from the windings to the frame can be used to determine how “dirty” the windings are.
+Capacitance must be tracked over time on the same device since good and bad readings vary by motor.
 Most people will use the IR or megohm measurement for this purpose.

-Rotor Test, also called a “rotor influence check” or RIC test is used to test squirrel cage rotors for broken rotor bars.
+The rotor test, also called a rotor influence check or RIC test, is used to test squirrel cage rotors for broken rotor bars.

 Impedance, phase angle, capacitance and inductance are measured by applying an oscillating low voltage to the winding (DUT).
-The default voltage frequency is 1000Hz, sometimes frequencies around 100Hz can be used.
-The voltage, current and phase angle differences are measured, and math is used to calculate the various components.
+The default voltage frequency is 1000Hz.
+Sometimes frequencies around 100Hz can be used.
+The voltage, current, and phase angle differences are measured, then the impedance is calculated.

-Impedance is measured in Ohms.
-It is different from a winding resistance measurement since this is done with a DC voltage.
-Since impedance includes components of resistance, inductance and capacitance, it can provide some additional imbalance information when compared to DC resistance only.
+Although impedance is measured in ohms, impedance is different from a winding resistance measurement since winding resistance is measured using a DC voltage.
+Since impedance includes measurements of resistance, inductance, and capacitance, it can provide some additional imbalance information when compared to DC resistance alone.

-The Quality factor is a measurement of the dampening effect of a circuit.
-A tuning fork has a very high Q factor, an assembled motor has a very low Q. The Q factor has limited known use when it comes to motor testing.
+Q is a measurement of the dampening effect of a circuit.
+A tuning fork has a very high Q factor whereas an assembled motor has a very low Q factor.
+The Q factor has limited known use when it comes to motor testing.

 The RIC test uses inductance measurements to plot a sinusoidal wave for each phase of an assembled motor.
 The rotor is turned between each measurement.
-Distorted waveforms are indications of rotor bar problems.
-This test works well on some motors, but not all.
+Distorted waveforms produced during the test are indications of rotor bar problems.
+The RIC test works well on some motors, but not all.